gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 - something about a small project manifesto?
 - which day of recurse is it? day 0? day 14? basically [this calendar](https://www.timeanddate.com/date/workdays.html?d1=18&m1=9&y1=2023&d2=8&m2=12&y2=2023&ti=on&) but telling me where I am in-batch. this feels like not a good time investment to make & goes against the idea of taking it day by day, etc.

-## books/links/things I'd like to study/go through (maybe in the future, who knows!)
+## books/links/things I'd like to study/go through (maybe in a future batch, who knows!)

 - [aardvark'd- 12 weeks with geeks - youtube](https://www.youtube.com/watch?v=ybrkz07lkbk)
 - [accessing llama 2 from the command-line with the llm-replicate plugin](https://simonwillison.net/2023/jul/18/accessing-llama-2/)